On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Direct products

 \begin{corollary} Let $G = H \times A$, where $H$ is identified by $(O(1), O(\log n))$-WL and does not have an Abelian direct factor, and $A$ is Abelian.
 Then $(O(1), O(\log n))$-WL identifies $G$.
 In particular, isomorphism testing of $G$ and an arbitrary group $\widetilde{G}$ is in $\textsf{TC}^{1}$. \end{corollary}

-\begin{proof} By \Lem{SemiAbelianDirectProduct}, as $H$ is identified by $(O(1), O(1))$-WL, we have that $G$ is identified by $(O(1), O(\log n))$-WL.
-As only $O(1)$ rounds are required, we apply the parallel WL implementation due to Grohe \& Verbitsky \cite{GroheVerbitsky} to obtain the bound of $\textsf{TC}^{1}$ for isomorphism testing. \end{proof}
+\begin{proof} By \Lem{SemiAbelianDirectProduct}, as $H$ is identified by $(O(1), O(\log n))$-WL, we have that $G$ is identified by $(O(1), O(\log n))$-WL.
+As only $O(\log n)$ rounds are required, we apply the parallel WL implementation due to Grohe \& Verbitsky \cite{GroheVerbitsky} to obtain the bound of $\textsf{TC}^{1}$ for isomorphism testing. \end{proof}

-\begin{remark} Das \& Sharma \cite{DasSharma} previously exhibited a nearly-linear time algorithm for groups of the form $H \times A$, where $H$ has size $O(1)$ and $A$ is Abelian. \Cor{cor:DasSharmaGeneralized} generalizes this to the setting where $H$ is $O(1)$-generated.
-While \Cor{cor:DasSharmaGeneralized} does not improve the runtime, it does establish a new parallel upper bound for isomorphism testing. \end{remark}
+\begin{remark} Das \& Sharma \cite{DasSharma} previously exhibited a nearly-linear time algorithm for groups of the form $H \times A$, where $H$ has size $O(1)$ and $A$ is Abelian. \Cor{cor:DasSharmaGeneralized} considers a more general family of groups, including when $H$ is $O(1)$-generated.
+In addition to extending to a larger family of groups, for groups $H \times A$ where $|H|=O(1)$ and $A$ is Abelian, although \Cor{cor:DasSharmaGeneralized} does not improve the runtime relative to Das \& Sharma's result (in fact, the runtime is worse), it does establish a new parallel upper bound for isomorphism testing. \end{remark}